What Rental Property ROI Should Owners Expect in 2025?

 Miniature model of the house, keys, and money on a yellow background, rental property ROI concept.

-In 2023 (and looking ahead to 2024), rental property investors may wonder where to put their money next.
+In 2025, rental property investors may wonder where to put their money next.
 With the cost of homes seeming to continually rise, knowing what kind of ROI you can expect from your investments might be an urgent question on your mind.

 Property owners need to get the most out of their investments (sooner rather than later) and hope for appreciation in the future—but real estate market changes (and surprises) over the past couple of years have created plenty of questions for property owners in Seattle.